EstebanSuarezCalvo/SO/processes.md

 To implement the concept of a process, unix uses concepts and structures that allow a program to execute.

 - **User Adress Space:** Code, data, stack, shared memroy regions, mapped files...

 - **Control Information:**

     - *proc* structure

     - *u_area*

     - kernel stack

     - address translation maps

 - **Credentials:** indicate which user is behind the execution of that process

 - **Environment variables:** an alternate method to pass information to the process

-- **Hardware context:** the contents of the hardware registers (PC, PSW, ...).
-When a context switch happens these are stored in a part of the *u_area* called PCB (Process Control Block)
+- **Hardware context:** the contents of the hardware registers (PC, PSW, ...)

-Some ot these entities, although conceptually different share implementation: for example, the *kernel stack* of a process is usually implemented as a part of the *u_area*, and the credentials go in the *proc* structure.
+Some of these entities, although conceptually different share implementation: for example, the *kernel stack* of a process is usually implemented as a part of the *u_area*, and the credentials go in the *proc* structure.

 In linux, instead of the *u_area* and the *proc* structure, there exists the *task_struct* structure.